JaMo42/argparse/README.md

 ### Argument syntax

 Both POSIX and GNU long option are supported.
-Syntax follows [GNU Argument Syntax](https://www.gnu.org/software/libc/manual/html_node/Argument-Syntax.html)
+Argument syntax follows the [GNU Argument Syntax](https://www.gnu.org/software/libc/manual/html_node/Argument-Syntax.html).

 1. Arguments are options if they begin with a hyphen delimiter (‘-’).